airframesio/data/README.md

 Use of the data here for your **commercial** projects **is not allowed without financial compensation**.
 We have put significant resources into gathering, publishing, updating, curating, and otherwise creating for our own projects that it is expected that commercial projects must pay for licensing.

 You may [purchase an annual license](https://buy.stripe.com/9AQ01K1MH8CoanCeUY) for this data for your commercial effort.
 If you need more information, please contact [licensing@airframes.io](mailto:licensing@airframes.io).
+Each annual license entitles the entity/project to be listed here, but are not by default.
+Email us after payment if you wish to be listed.

 # Projects